tony-nlc/2420-Assignment-2/README.md

 # Show the usage of the script
 show_help() {
-  echo "Usage: $0 -r <filename> -u <username>" echo "  -r <filename>           Filename of requirement file" echo "  -u <user>               User we are linking the config and bin" exit 0
+  echo "Usage: $0 -r <filename> -u <username>" echo "  -r <filename>           File path of file" echo "  -u <user>               User we are linking the config and bin" exit 0
 }